JustinYKC/FEPOPS/paper.md

 |hivrt |0.651|0.670 |0.660 |0.584|
 |kif11 |0.763|0.668 |0.672  |0.713|

 **Table 1:** Macro averaged AUROC scores by target and molecular similarity technique for the DUDE diversity set.
-Across all datasets, 19 small molecules out of 112,796 were excluded from analysis either due to issues in parsing to valid structures using RDKit, or failed in OpenFEPOPS descriptor generation.
+Across all datasets, 19 small molecules out of 112,796 were excluded from analysis mainly due to issues in parsing to valid structures using RDKit.

 ## Availability, usage and documentation